D2C extends the music industry further, faster, at a time when traditional approaches to the music industry are stalling.

 Think of it as a chance to connect with your fans in a new and exciting way.

 Part of the brand for a label is building a relationship with your followers.
 An online platform is an ideal vehicle for building an email newsletter list, which can, in turn, become live stream ticket sales.
 The restrictions on touring don’t mean that you can’t still perform.
 The best part is that you’re not limited to one venue and a seating capacity when you sell a digital product.

-Marketing is a necessary evil,no matter what kind of product you’re selling.
+Marketing is necessary, no matter what kind of product you’re selling.
 Fortunately, the groundwork is well-established for you to sell downloads online.
 The pandemic hasn’t hampered retail music sales but has fueled them to the tune of $14.99 billion in 2021.
 Sky Pilot makes the segue into the digital marketplace easy, even if you’re new to ecommerce.

 Shopify has the presence and name recognition as the third largest online retailer.
 It is user-friendly to get your store up and running fast.
 You can customize it to fit your brand and build its recognition to encourage consumer loyalty.
 Those same benefits apply to the user end of a website to sell digital products.
 Remember that buyers want a pleasant and simple shopping experience.

 Music isn’t different from many industries.
 It’s a loud and noisy world out there that can make it hard to be heard through the din.
 It also takes time to get established and build your revenue stream.
 Sky Pilot’s subscription model makes it less painful for the new artist just getting a start in the business.
 It complements the low overhead of running an online store.